 I was able to run and do some weight work in the weeks before surgery.
 That helped a lot with the stress of all the unknowns.
 I feel less stress post surgery, but I just learned it will be a couple more weeks, before test results determine what my treatment will be.
 So now I'm back to stewing... will I do chemo?
 How long?
 And stressing over how fat I feel, since I can't burn off all these goodies I'm consuming.

 But, this morning my mood lifted when I received an email from someone I don't know.
 I read, then took a deep breath and felt so thankful for all the good news I've had with lab results so far.
 I was reminded that my situation is a bump in the road and I will get through this and back to exercise and routine.
 The email was from David Hartsock.
 I learned about him from a friend, who was raising money after David's skydiving accident.
 David was an instructor.
 He is now a quadriplegic.
 But he also became a hero, when he was able to cushion the fall of his student when their chutes malfunctioned.
 David lives with his mother now and fund raising efforts are helping to keep him there, instead of a nursing home.
 David will not be back on his feet running like I hope to be after 9 or so months.
 This is his life.
 Yet, his email was positive and cheerful.
 He thanked me for my donation and said he'd heard about my cancer.
 He was funny and supportive, although he was the one in the wheelchair.
 I thank David for that message and I will always think of his positive support, when I get a bit down about my bump in the road. https://www.giveforward.com/fundraiser/0635/david-hartsock-s-fundraiser?utm_source=giveforward&utm_medium=widget Don and I are basically retired, so no real work complications.
 But in recent years my volunteer work has evolved into a program I call, The Quilt Connection.
 I regularly visit 5 facilities where I gather with senior groups.
 We don't sew, but we gather around my quilt to share stories, music, ideas... like real quilters once did.
 It absolutely pains me, not knowing when I'll see these folks again.
 I started my first group at Silverado, when my mother was a resident with Alzheimer's.
 I wanted to create a group for her, full of laughter and conversation.
 I told stories at first, until I realized their stories were much better.
 I loved providing the weekly activity for my mother, but after she died I realized I was hooked.
 I continued at Silverado, but started programs at other Senior Centers and Skilled Nursing Facilities.
 Over the years I've bonded with so many folks.
 I never missed a gathering, unless I was out of town.
-Then I would worry... because the Alzheimer's folks really would forget me. and sometimes an elderly friend passed away and I knew, my most active group would playfully give me a hard time when i returned.
+Now I am going to be away for a long time and my Alzheimer's folks might totally forget me.
+Some of my most elderly friends could pass away.
+It happens.
 So I called the center directors and I shared my news.
 I didn't know my treatment plans, so I couldn't say when I'd be back.
 But I felt relief.
 They would know how and what to share with my dear "Quilt Groups".
 A few days after surgery I got a phone call from Betty, one of my dear regulars.
 She's older than my mother, but she works her cell phone like a teen!
 She called because she was worried.
 We both ended up laughing on the phone.
 Betty was relieved to hear my strong voice and I was eager to hear her comforting one.
 My mom is no longer here, so Betty got to step in and give me a mom pep talk.
 Thanks Betty!

 Yesterday I was excited that they could squeeze me in to get my teeth cleaned.
 It was almost a week since I'd had surgery, so I was ready to get something done.
 But I was jolted by the friendly office faces who didn't know my story.
 "Hi!
 How've you been?"
 Then I was handed an electronic tablet so I could update my records.
 I sat there in the comfy waiting area and stared down at the list of health conditions.
 These forms have always been easy.
 I fly through.
 But then I saw that word, Cancer, with a box beside it.
 I felt a lump in my throat as I clicked the box.
 This is now my health history forever.
 I was surprised how that numbed me.
 I felt a little sullen as I continued to answer more questions like, "Have you had any surgeries in the last 2 years... if yes... explain..."